ChrstphrHll/npc_gen/students/Ungris Riluaneth.md

 year: 5
 guild: Treskal
 partyID: 63
+tags:
+- Dragonborn
+- Cleric
+- Diplomacy
+- 5th
+- Treskal
 ---
 # Ungris Riluaneth
 ---
 ### Description
 - 5th year Dragonborn Cleric in Treskal
-- frills, Violet Red eyes, and red skin
+- frills, Deep Blue eyes, and red skin
 - Is Sincere and Cruel, and has Beauty as their ideal

 ### Organizations